marathon-dart/marathon/README.md

 // in service.dart
 import "package:marathon/marathon_base.dart";

-class EchoService extends PathHandler { // PathHandler is defined in marathon String get basePath => "/echo"; // This handler will handle requests starting with /echo
+// PathHandler is defined in marathon class EchoService extends PathHandler {
+  // This handler will handle requests starting with /echo String get basePath => "/echo";

-  // ResponseFunction is a convenience typedef for Response Function(Request).
+  // ResponseFunction is a convenience
+  // typedef for Response Function(Request).
   //
   // Marathon.handler is our "hook" here.
+We
-We can override/replace it downstream to
+  // can override/replace it downstream to
-  // inject resources, such as session id's, authenticated data, ORMs, whatever.
+  // inject resources, such as session id's,
+  // authentication data, ORMs, whatever.
   ResponseFunction get name => Marathon.handler("/<name>", (Request r, String name) {
     return Response.ok('echo $name');
   }